Library Refurbishment Project 2016-2019

 ‘Where you learn can impact on how well you learn.
 To be successful, the learning environment has to be a physically and emotionally comfortable place.
 This is what the University Library will achieve with the refurbishments planned: a learning environment that supports many styles of learning.’

-Dr Helen Bilton, Associate Professor of Education, Senior Tutor, National Teaching Fellow, SFHEA
+Dr Helen Bilton, Associate Professor of Education, National Teaching Fellow, SFHEA

-View from the front showing the proposed enlarged café and new cladding.
+View from the front showing the enlarged café and new cladding.

 New entrance lobby and café

 Redesigned entrance hall with repositioned central staircase, information desk (left) and new lifts (right).

-Redesigned 1st Floor IT area and IT Help counter
+Redesigned 1st Floor IT area and IT Service Desk

-Proposed new Study Advice and Maths Support area
+New Study Advice and Maths Support area (Ground Floor)

-Study space proposed for the enlarged Course Collection includes long tables, individual pods and a view
+Study space in the enlarged Short Loan area includes long tables, individual pods and a view

 Exterior seen from the Palmer Quad